nextjournal/clerk-table-stats/README.md

-# clerk-table-stats
+# 📊 clerk-table-stats

-Add simple columns summaries to your Clerk tables
+Add summary charts to your Clerk tables!